overte-org/Blender-Metaverse-Addon/README.md

    - `Set Non-Diffuse ColorData` and `Auto Correct on Save` Tools that fixes color spaces for Roughness, Normal, and Metallic textures for preview
    - `Textures to Mask` and `Textures to Png` utility helpers.
 - Mesh Tools:
-    - `Merge Modifiers & Shapekeys` attempt to merge modifiers onto Mesh with Shapekeys using Przemysław Bągard's ApplyModifierForObjectWithShapeKeys script, now included with this plugin, but if an existing copy exists, it is used instead
+    - `Merge Modifiers & Shapekeys` attempt to merge modifiers onto Mesh with Shapekeys using Przemysław Bągard's 'ApplyModifierForObjectWithShapeKeys' script, now included with this plugin, but if an existing copy exists, it is used instead
     - `Clean Unused Vertex Groups` Clean model from vertex groups that are not in its current skeleton.
 - Armature Tools:
     - `Test Avatar Rest Pose` - Attempts to detect type of skeleton and applies an absolute T-Pose by the platform reference